jcasts/sunshine/README.txt

 Yaml files are read on a deploy-environment basis so its format reflects this:

   ---
-  # Default is applied to all environments
+  # Default is always inherited by all environments
   :default:
     :name: app_name
     :repo:
       :type: svn
-      :url:  svn://subversion/app_name/tags/release_0001
+      :url:  svn://subversion/app_name/branches/continuous_integration

     :deploy_path: /usr/local/app_name